24 Jan Tax benefits of moving to Italy today (for working people)

 Angela is a scientific researcher within the biotech sector, and moved to the UK from Italy 4 years ago.

 However Angela’s mother is getting older, and needs more support at home.
 Since Angela is the only child in her family she wants to be able to care for her mother whilst still building her career.

-Angela sees an opportunity in Milan, and a research role offering to pay her €3,200 per month.
-However Angela, since she has not been tax-resident in Italy for 4 years, can take advantage of the new tax concessions for new Italian tax residents and especially researchers, who are entitled to a tax exemption of 90% of her income.
+Angela sees an opportunity in Milan, and a research role offering to pay her €3,200 per month after taxes.
+However, since she has not been tax-resident in Italy for 4 years, Angela can take advantage of the tax concessions for new Italian tax residents – and researchers especially are entitled to a tax exemption of 90% of her income.
 This essentially means Angela is taxed on only 10% of her income.

-Angela, together with her tax adviser or commercialista, calculates that the salary she keeps, after reduced taxes and the INPS charges are deducted, is €5,000 per month.
+Angela, together with her tax adviser or commercialista, calculates that the salary she keeps, after reduced taxes is approximately €5,000 per month.

 Feel free to comment or contact Daniel for more information.